randomstring/dotemacs/README.md

 ## Problems

-I keep running into the problem that I need to install ```use-package`` first.
-To do this run ```M-x package-install use-package``` and restart emacs.
+I keep running into the problem that I need to install ```use-package``` first.
+To do this run ```M-x package-install RET use-package RET``` and restart emacs.

-If emacs gets stuck loading a package, you may need to manually refresh the packages with ``package-refresh-contents``.
+If emacs gets stuck loading a package, you may need to manually refresh the packages with ``M-x package-refresh-contents``.

 More recent changes should prevent the above problems.